lionello/lionello.github.io/_posts/2010-01-11-Writing-portable-code-is-pretty-hard....markdown

 ---
 I've decided to make a small Wake-On-Lan program that I can register as a scheduled task in order to wake up my NAS.
 This task must be executed <em>every minute</em> or else the NAS will shutdown again, so to minimize system resources I decided to write this thingy in plain old C, without using any functions that would use the CRT. <br />
 <br />
 As if that wasn't bad enough, I tried to make it portable: buildable using different compilers on different platforms.
-Here's the result:<br />
+Here's the result:

+{% highlight c %}
-<pre name="code" class="c">// Portable Wake-On-Lan by Lionello Lunesu, placed in the public domain
+// Portable Wake-On-Lan by Lionello Lunesu, placed in the public domain
 #ifdef _WIN32
 #define WIN32_LEAN_AND_MEAN
 #include &lt;windows.h&gt;